by-jp/www.byjp.me/content/notes/twitter/874313662810529792/index.md

 - imported
 - from-twitter
 ---
-I spent the afternoon teaching some Deliveroo riders about HTML and CSS; blown away by how fast they've learned so much\!
+I spent the afternoon teaching some Deliveroo riders about HTML and CSS; blown away by how fast they've learned so much!